athiban2001/Extraction-of-COVID-19-Knowledge-Graph/results/RE/README.md

+# Relation Extraction Results

-The results from the relation extraction steps will be filled here.
+The results from the relation extraction steps such as BC5CDR training and CHEMPROT training will be filled here.